Our patients are at the center of everything we do.

 In addition, the following are examples of communities we’ve built with input from patients, families and advocacy organizations:

 #RAREis began as a social media campaign launched by Horizon to elevate the voices, faces and experiences of the rare disease community.
-It has since grown into a program that provides people living with rare disease and their families access to resources as they navigate their daily lives.
+It has since grown into a program that provides people living with rare diseases and their families access to resources as they navigate their daily lives.
 The hashtag (#) remains in the name and logo, and creates a way to join and follow the ongoing #RAREis conversation.